i. Eligibility to Apply

 Q: Are living quarters available on the NIH campus?

-A: At present, no living quarters are available on the NIH campus.
-Information on housing is sent to students upon their selection to the program.
+A: No living quarters are available on the NIH campus.
 Cafeterias in the Clinical Center and other NIH buildings offer meals at moderate prices.
 Students are responsible for making their own travel and living arrangements and for all costs associated with such arrangements.

 For information on rooms for rent or other available housing in the area please call the NIH Recreation and Welfare Association-Housing Office at (301) 496-4600.
-You may also view the NIH Office of Training and Education's Moving Guide (317 KB).
+You may also view the NIH Office of Training and Education's Moving Guide.

-The Metro (subway) stop (Medical Center) and bus stops located on the NIH campus permit easy access from nearby areas in Maryland, Virginia and Washington, DC.
+The regional subway and rail system is called the Metro.
+The "Medical Center" Metro stop and bus transportation center is located adjacent to the NIH campus and permits easy access from and to nearby areas in Maryland, Virginia and Washington, DC.
 The NIH is located just 20 minutes from downtown Washington, DC.